ctrl-alt-bepe/ctrl-alt-bepe/README.md

 ### 👨‍💻 About Me

 Hey!
-I'm BP — a software developer who loves building software that feels **clean, clever, and satisfying**.
+I'm BP — a developer who loves coding, anything from websites, games, applications, and everything in between
 - 🔭 Currently working on: *University projects and course works + a few side projects*
-- 🌱 Learning: WebDev + Godot game development
+- 🌱 Learning: WebDev + GameDev
 - 💡 Always down for a good side project or hackathon

 ---